Levels

 Elementary:

-You have completed a beginner course or you have had at least 25 hours of instruction previously.
+You have completed a beginner course or you have had at least 25 hours of previous instruction.
 You are beginning to feel that you can cope with everyday situations in Russian but would like to speak more 'correctly' and develop your vocabulary.
 You can fill in a basic form but need to learn to write a basic note.
 You need to start constructing your own sentences in known contexts.

 Pre-Intermediate: